 Stainless steel shower trench drains are becoming popular among homeowners.
-This trend is said to be associated with the aging of the Baby Boomers.
+This trend is said to be associated with aging Baby Boomers.
 As the boomers get older, there is a growing need for rim-less showers (or boundry-less showers) for better wheelchair access.

 Standard showers have a ceramic edge or plastic flooring at the base of the shower door to help hold the water in while bathing.
 However, this edge is a problem to a person in a walker or wheel chair that wants to take a shower.
 It would be easier just to roll in and not have to worry about the ledge.
 Some clever architects are designing showers to have trench drains in front of the doors or covering the entire floor of the shower.
 In this way, water can be confined to the places you need without that pesky little ledge that can lead to a life-threatening trip and fall.